petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 {bdg-secondary}`Available 7.4 DXP U34+ or 7.4 GA34+`

-You can add custom CSS fo fragments under *CSS* in the Advanced configuration tab, in the *Custom CSS* text box.
+You can add custom CSS to fragments under CSS in the Advanced configuration tab, in the Custom CSS text box.
 Using this field requires the UPDATE permission for fragments.

 By default, the Custom CSS text box contains this placeholder CSS: